 Caramelized Balsamic Glazed Brussels Sprouts is a simple side dish loaded with flavor.
 Brussels sprouts caramelize in bacon fat and tossed with crispy bacon, sautéed onions, garlic and tangy balsamic glaze.
 Yields 6 in about 45 minutes.

 There’s actually a great story behind this sprout recipe.

 I have learned that there is a generation of folks who grew up eating steamed-to-death brussels sprouts, i.e. my parents.
 Sprouts so over-cooked beyond repair that when my parents were married, my mom promised my dad that she would never make them and my dad promised he would never eat them.

-And then I promised him he could ditch the rest on his plate in the garbage if he didn’t like them and my feelings wouldn’t be hurt a bit.
+And then I promised him he could throw away what was left on his plate into the garbage if he didn’t like them and my feelings wouldn’t be hurt a bit.

 I honestly can’t believe that I got my dad, who probably hasn’t had a brussels sprout in

 50 years err a long time to try one and then he had a plateful!
 It took all I had to not do a happy dance right then and there.

 To Make These Caramelized Balsamic Glazed Brussels sprouts You Will Need: